rebelsky/csc207c/_eboards/eboard10-2.md

 * Reuse your `AssociativeArray`s.
 * See a different model of project and assignment design.

-Note:
+### Notes:

 * No Maven!
+* Dr. Baker uses a very different coding style than Google Style Guide for Java.
+    * No style requirements in assignment.
+    * Please try to write readable code.
 * Not yet much of a testing infrastructure (hopefully forthcoming).

+### Questions

 Lab
 ---

 The person closer to the board is Driver A. The person further from the board is Driver B.

 Make sure that the name of the repo ends with `-maven`.